sirisha-k83/Prime_repo/README.md

 Credentials:
 SonarQube Token: Used to authenticate and interact Jenkins with SonarQube.
-AWS credentials (Access Key and Secret Key): These credentials are used to authenticate and interact Jenkins with AWS, to push the Docker Image to AWS ECR.
 Jenkins SonarQube System Configuration:
 Helps to store SonarQube server details globally in Jenkins instead of specifying them in each pipeline script.
 Configuration: